-This Plan uses this term broadly to mean communities that are disadvantaged due to racism, ableism, lack of economic resources, or similar.
+This Plan uses this term broadly to mean communities that are prioritized to increase equity due to experiences of racism, ableism, lack of economic resources, or similar.

 EQUITY

 Equity in the context of Vision Zero includes addressing social disparities in transportation systems.
 This can mean focusing traffic safety investments in any areas where there's been previous underinvestment related to historical redlining or other systems that segregate cities by income or race.